AmanAdastra/fastapi-pg-mongo-task/README.md

 To run the FastAPI application successfully, you need to create a `.env` file based on the provided `.env.example` file and fill in the required values for each variable.
 The variables you need to set in the `.env` file are:

-- `POSTGRES_URL`: The connection URL for the PostgreSQL database.
+- `POSTGRES_USERNAME`: The connection URL for the PostgreSQL database.
-- `MONGODB_URL`: The connection URL for the MongoDB database.
 - `POSTGRES_USER`: The username for the PostgreSQL database.
 - `POSTGRES_PASSWORD`: The password for the PostgreSQL database.
+- `POSTGRES_HOST`: The host for the PostgreSQL database.
+- `POSTGRES_PORT`: The post for the PostgreSQL database.
-- `MONGODB_USER`: The username for the MongoDB database.
+- `POSTGRES_DATABASE_NAME`: The name for the PostgreSQL database.

-- `MONGODB_PASSWORD`: The password for the MongoDB database.
+- `MONGODB_URL`: The Connection URL for the MongoDB database.

 Ensure that all the above variables are correctly filled in the `.env` file before running the FastAPI application.